anubarukula12/staticHtmlCssWebpages/README.md

 ---

 # *Setup/Installation Requirements*
-- Clone the repository to your desktop.
+- Clone the repositiry to your desktop.
 - Open the project in the vscode.
 - Select index.html
 and run in the open with Live Server.
 ---
 # *Known Bugs*
-some screens have device compatability issues working on them.
+No bugs as of now

  ---

- # License
+ # Lincense
  Copyright © 2022 Anuradha Barukula